Nikon Z7 vs Fujifilm X70

 |Sony A7S II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S II|

 The Z7 is a recent model that features in the current product line-up of Nikon.
 In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Fujifilm websites.

 Review summary: Nikon Z7 vs Fujifilm X70

 So how do things add up?
 Is there a clear favorite between the Nikon Z7 and the Fujifilm X70?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.